josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/👑_the_problem_of_the_female_heir.md

 ---

-## 👑 VI.
-Some Female Sovereigns Solve The Contradiction By Becoming Exceptional
+## 👑 Some Female Sovereigns Solve The Contradiction By Becoming Exceptional

 Historically,
 certain female rulers stabilised legitimacy by becoming framed as: